alper/nix-shorts/posts/inspecting-values-with-repl.md

 0.13.0
 ```

-We can also build derivations from here to produce the outPath.
+We can also build derivations from here and produce the out path.

 ```bash
 nix-repl> pkgs.purescript.outPath